clash-lang/stack-templates/projects/orangecrab/README.md

 Some references on where to get all of the required external tooling are also given as part of the configuration file.

 The particular top entity to be built can be selected via overriding the `NAME` parameter in the `build.cfg.local`.
-Just set it to the name of the file in the `top` directory shall be built (without the `.hs` ending).
+Just set it to the name of the file in the `src` directory shall be built (without the `.hs` ending).
 See the `makefile` for the pre-configured default.

 #### Usage